KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 7. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-8. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+9. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-10. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-OneTracker by seeshaughnessy](https://github.com/seeshaughnessy/MMM-OneTracker)